Nasal Rinse and its Benefits

 Participants also noted several at-home strategies that facilitated regular use, which included incorporating HSNI into an already-existing daily hygiene routine, placing HSNI materials in convenient and accessible locations, adjusting the HSNI use schedule and salinity to decrease or eliminate discomfort, and using warm water.
 Social concerns were also addressed by our interviewers.
 Because HSNI therapy is novel for most patients and could engender stigma or embarrassment, we wondered whether social issues played a part in the tendency to regular use.
 Participants reported reactions from family and friends that included encouragement, surprise, or amusement; none reported that negative reactions from family or friends limited their use of HSNI.

 Early demonstration and coached practice of HSNI ensured proficiency before the participants’ first at-home use.
-Patient education and coached practice have been identified as important aspects of successful care of chronic illness29 and have been linked to successful treatment of chronic conditions such as asthma and COPD.30
+Patient education and coached practice have been identified as important aspects of successful care of chronic illness

 Because 3 of us (DR, BB, RM) were co-researchers on phases 1 and 2, we anticipated that the comments would be positive, but several aspects of the results surprised us.
 First was the passion and drama of many reports.
 Sinus disease, HSNI, and clinical improvement are clearly important to these participants and deeply affect the quality of their lives.
 Also surprising was the uniform reporting about 2 issues.
 First, most participants expressed the need to overcome the oddness of pouring water through the nasal cavity, Second, it was worth the effort of doing so, because HSNI truly improved quality of life for this group of participants, most of whom had had less success with multiple previous therapies.